-- A limited number of scholarships for senior officers currently serving in the IDF and defense sector.
+A limited number of scholarships is offered to senior officers currently serving in the IDF and defense sector.

-- A limited number of Whitman Coexistence Scholarships for executives from underprivileged backgrounds, including Ethiopian-born Israelis, Arab-Israelis, and Druze.
+Whitman Coexistence Scholarships are available to a limited number of executives from particular backgrounds, including Ethiopian-born Israelis, Arab-Israelis, and Druze.

-- Additional scholarships may also be available, depending on occasional and ad-hoc donations to the School of Management.
+Additional scholarships may also be available, depending on occasional and ad-hoc donations to the Coller School of Management.

 The discussion regarding scholarships begins only after the applicant has been admitted to the program.
 Participants may then submit a request for a scholarship which is subsequently discussed by the program’s scholarship committee.